MyTooliT/ICOc/ReadMe.md

 ### Adding Custom Metadata

 Sometimes you also want to add additional data about a measurement.
-To do that you can use also use [HDFView][].
+To do that you can also use [HDFView][].
 Since the tool opens files in read-only mode by default you need to change the default file access mode to “Read/Write” first:

 1. Open [HDFView][]
 2. Click on “Tools” → “User Options”